TIFAC

-TIFAC (Technology Information Forecasting and Assessment Council) is an autonomous organization set up in 1988 by the government of India under the Department of Science & Technology to: look ahead in technology domain; assess the technology trajectories; and support innovation by networked actions in select areas of national importance.
+TIFAC (Technology Information Forecasting and Assessment Council) is an autonomous organization set up in 1988 by the government of India under the Department of Science & Technology.
+It functions as a technology policy think tank that conducts technology forecasting, assessment studies, and supports innovation initiatives in areas of national importance.
 It is also called Government of India's technology think tank.

 History

 Government of India's Technology Policy Statement (TPS) of 1983 underlined the need for undertaking technology forecasting and assessment studies on a systematic and continuous basis.
 The formation of TIFAC was approved by the Cabinet in mid 1986 per the recommendation of Technology Policy Implementation Committee (TPIC).
-TIFAC was formally formed as a registered Society in February 1988 as an autonomous body under the Department of Science and Technology government of India.
+The formation of TIFAC was approved by the Union Cabinet in 1986 following recommendations of the Technology Policy Implementation Committee.
+It was formally registered as a society in February 1988 as an autonomous body under the Department of Science and Technology.

 Objectives

 TIFAC's objectives were to set directions for future technological development in India in important socio-economic sectors, ensuring timely availability of requisite technologies relevant to the needs of the country on a long-term basis.
 Minimizing the time gap between the development of new technologies and their utilization and to meaningfully correlate technology development and technology import policies in order to identify priority areas of research for the socio-economic, environmental and security needs of the country.